Want to do better than $7.25 at the federal minimum wage at a stressful part-time or full-time job?

 10. Event Or Stock Site Photographer

-Photography is one of the jobs that pay $20 per hour that might be up your alley if you’re looking for something new!
+Photography is one of the jobs that might be up your alley if you’re looking for something new!

 You don’t need a degree to become a photographer, but you will need some experience and photos to display your work.